Urinary tract pain constantly. Causes of bladder pain in women

 • Nausea;

-• Pain in the lumbar region and deterioration in the general well-being of the patient.
+• Pain in the lumbar region and deterioration in the patient’s general well-being.

-In children and the elderly, these symptoms may not be as pronounced, and it is a little more difficult to diagnose the disease than in adolescents and adults.
+In children and the elderly, these symptoms may not be as pronounced; diagnosing the disease is a little more difficult than in adolescents and adults.

-Patients with cystalgia can also complain that the bladder hurts, the symptoms of this disease are similar to those that occur with cystitis, but there are some differences, namely:
+Patients with cystalgia may also complain that their bladder hurts; the symptoms of this disease are similar to those that occur with cystitis, but there are some differences, namely:

-• The mucous membrane of the bladder is slightly or not inflamed at all;
+• The mucous membrane of the bladder is slightly or not at all inflamed;

 • There is no pus in the urine.

-In the presence of stones, in addition to undulating pain in the bladder, the following symptoms are observed:
+In the presence of stones, in addition to wave-like pain in the bladder, the following symptoms are observed:

-• Change in the color of urine, due to the high content of leukocytes and erythrocytes in it;
+• Change in the color of urine due to the high content of leukocytes and red blood cells in it;

-• Frequent and sharp urge to urinate, accompanied by characteristic pain in the genitals;
+• Frequent and sudden urge to urinate, accompanied by characteristic pain in the genitals;

 • Pain in the lower back and hips;